PawloZiom/PawloZiom/README.md

 - 👋 Hi, I’m @PawloZiom
-- 👀 I’m interested in Game Development, Minecraft Modding
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning C# and Java
+- 🌱 I’m currently learning some C#
 - 🎥 I'm a Streamer and YouTuber
 - ❤️ Love you guys!